What is Cognitive Behavioural Therapy?

 - Involves understanding the interrelationships between situations, thoughts, feelings, bodily sensations, behaviours, and outcomes

-- Involves practicing new skills both inside and outside of the therapy room
+- Involves practising new skills both inside and outside of the therapy room

 What types of Cognitive Behavioural Therapy are offered at Blake Psychology?